 We don’t mean goals like, “I want abs.”
 We also don’t mean things like, “I want to look great on Saturday night.”
 Those are the biggest cop-outs, according to Feigin.
 We want to get more tangible, more specific.
 “Everybody’s got a secret,” he says.
 Whether it’s wanting to be able to run more than a mile, or being able to finally climb that rope from gym class, everybody has a secret.
 “And you’re worthy of that.
 You’re worthy of owning that and striving for it.”
 So strive away, we say.
 However, if you do want abs, you may want to master The Single Best Way to Do A Sit-Up.

 You already invest in all manner of long-term, big-ticket items—beach home, sports car, outrageously expensive bicycle.
 But nothing will be a part of your life for a longer time than your body, so why aren’t you investing in that?
 Fork out for a great trainer.
 “If you find someone who’s well-trained and -educated, who has an especially good eye for your particular problems and goals, they can help set you up with even just a monthly course of action that will keep you on point and moving toward your next target,” says Feigin.

 Think of Exercise as a Digital Escape

 “Most of the time, I’m telling [the people I train] to drop their phone in a bucket at the front of the gym,” says Feigin.
 “You’re going to spend an hour in real time.”
 In our fast-paced, always-on lives, an hour of digital reprieve is more than welcome—it’s desired.
 Think of the gym as your designated time to be off the grid.
 If you need music, grab that most archaic of devices: an iPod.
-And for more tips on how to sever your digital ties, check out the 11 easiest ways to quit your phone addiction.
+And for more tips on how to sever your digital ties, check out the 11 Easiest Ways to Curb Your Smartphone Addiction.

 Or Take Advantage of Apps